-Under the new guidance, the CECL allowance estimate is derived from a review of Portico Benefit Services' historical losses based on the aging of receivables and is calculated at a plan level where similar risk characteristics exist.
-Portico Benefit Services believes historical loss information is a reasonable starting point from which to calculate the expected allowance for credit losses.
+Under Accounting Standards Codification Topic 326, the allowance for expected credit losses is derived from a review of Portico Benefit Services' historical losses based on the aging of receivables and is calculated at a plan level where similar risk characteristics exist.
+Portico Benefit Services believes historical loss information is a reasonable starting point from which to calculate the allowance for expected credit losses.
 This estimate is adjusted for management's assessment of current conditions, reasonable and supportable forecasts regarding future events, and any other factors deemed relevant by management.